Complete logics for elementary team properties: Partial axiomatization of

-$\dep(\cdot)\mathsf{wI}$: Suppose $\Gamma,\dep(\mathsf{x})\models\dep(\mathsf{y})$ and suppose $M\models_X\Gamma$.
+$\mathsf{DepWI}$: Suppose $\Gamma,\dep(\mathsf{x})\models\dep(\mathsf{y})$ and suppose $M\models_X\Gamma$.
 For any $s,s'\in X$, if $s(\mathsf{x})=s'(\mathsf{x})$, then $M\models_{\{s,s'\}}\dep(\mathsf{x})$.
 Since $\Gamma$ is downward closed, we have that $M\models_{\{s,s'\}}\Gamma$.
 Thus, by assumption we obtain $M\models_{\{s,s'\}}\dep(\mathsf{y})$, hence $s(\mathsf{y})=s'(\mathsf{y})$. \end{proof}

 In the following proposition we list some derivable clauses that will be used in our proof of the completeness theorem.
-In addition, the clauses in Proposition \ref{FOT_der_rules}\ref{FOTd_der_rules_forallo_existso_con}\ref{FOTd_der_rules_qf_conj_disj} are still derivable in the system of $\D\oplus\FOTd$ by the same derivations.
+In addition, the clauses in Proposition \ref{FOT_der_rules}\ref{FOTd_der_rules_forallo_existso_con}\ref{FOTd_der_rules_qf_conj_disj} are still derivable in the system of $\D\oplus\FOTd$ by the same derivations (where $\vdash\dep(c)$ is given by item \ref{constancy_dep_lm_1} below).